samblenny/markab-lab/README.md

    the idea of simple 3D now that I've written a couple shaders.

 2. [old_engine/](old_engine): **[inactive]** Initial experiment game engine with Markab scripting.
-This has a Wasm + 2D WebGL front-end GUI with a back end Wasm module written in C. There's also a bunch of code and tests for a Markab Script compiler, but that turned out to be a lot less useful than I had imagined.
+This is implemented in HTML, Javascript, CSS, and C compiled to WebAssembly, with a 2D WebGL GUI.
+There's a bunch of code for walking and running input by gamepad or WASD keyboard equivalents.
+There's also a bunch of code and tests for a Markab Script compiler, but that turned out to be a lot less useful than I had imagined.
 Just writing in ANSI C seems to work pretty well.

 3. [repl2/](repl2):  **[inactive]** Markab VM emulator, Markab kernel rom, Markab compilers, and Markab language specification.
 The tools in this